246th Rifle Division: Battle for Kalinin

 Konev was determined to carry out a concentric attack to finally surround and liberate Kalinin beginning on October 23.
 Maslennikov's role was to cross the Volga and seal off the city from the south, but due to transfers and detachments he had left only the 246th and 119th Divisions to accomplish this.
 The 915th Regiment marched to Khvastovo and made an unopposed crossing on October 22 which was slowed by the fact that only two pontoons and a small number of boats were available.
 It came under air attack at dawn and took all day to get across, finishing by 2000 hours, after which the 777th Artillery began crossing.
-The 908th Regiment had assumed defensive positions facing south on a 10km-wide front.
+The 908th Regiment had assumed defensive positions facing south on a 10 km-wide front.
 After taking Krasnovo, Major Krutikhin was joined by a Major Rozov of the 777th to coordinate artillery support for the 914th.
 As a result, at 1020 hours the headquarters of 3rd Panzer Group received a call for help from 8th Air Corps at Migalovo airfield reporting that they were under artillery fire.
 No immediate response could be provided as 1st Panzer Division's artillery had just escaped the encirclement north of the Volga.
 Later counterbattery fire from other sources was able to temporarily silence the Soviet guns, but not before four aircraft had been damaged.
 In addition, the 1st Panzer's distribution point for fuel that had been flown in had to be evacuated.

 During the afternoon the 914th Regiment came under attack by German infantry, backed by two tanks and several armored halftracks of 1st Panzer.
 The 915th Regiment had been contained in its bridgehead and was unable to intervene.
 Striking the 2nd Battalion defending on the regiment's right flank the German grouping broke into the soviet positions, producing wholesale panic.
 One group of German infantry pursued and broke into Krasnovo, where the regimental headquarters was located.
 Major Krutikhin led the headquarters' personnel in a counterattack and with the help of another battalion destroyed part of the German force and drove off the rest.
 But the regiment was clearly shaken and was left clinging to a shallow bridgehead on the east bank.